 Great ...Now How Can I Help My Students?

 Teachers, you may be asking yourself… great -- now what should I do?

 Here’s the takeaway: we recommend the following prescription for great readers:

 - Have your students take 2 quizzes a week for 3 consecutive months.
 Consistency helps build students’ fluency in nonfiction text.
 That really just means keeping up with the news, doesn’t it?

 - Ask your students to spend at least 3 minutes on a quiz.
 When students read too quickly, they are more likely to skip over portions of the article, which then leads to a gap in their comprehension of the text.

 - Annotate articles with your students.
 Our annotation feature is a simple way to cultivate active reading skills.
 Many of our teachers share their own annotations with their students.
-This article explains the profound impact your annotations can have on your students.

 Lastly, in honor of our latest content partner, please check out some great reading tips from The Washington Post.

 As we learn more about what’s working well for students, we will continue to share our insights with you, so that together we can unlock the written word for everyone.